sqm-autorate/sqm-autorate/README.md

 # CAKE with Adaptive Bandwidth - "sqm-autorate"

 ## About _sqm-autorate_
-_sqm-autorate_ is a program for [OpenWRT](https://openwrt.org/) that automatically manages the [CAKE Smart Queue Management (SQM)](https://www.bufferbloat.net/projects/codel/wiki/Cake/) bandwidth settings by measuring traffic load and latency.

-It is designed for variable bandwidth connections such as DOCIS and LTE, and is not so useful for connections that have a stable, fixed bandwidth.
+_sqm-autorate_ is a program for [OpenWRT](https://openwrt.org/) that actively manages the [CAKE Smart Queue Management (SQM)](https://www.bufferbloat.net/projects/codel/wiki/Cake/) bandwidth settings through measurments of traffic load and latency.
+It is designed for variable bandwidth connections such as DOCIS/cable and LTE/wireless, and is not so useful for connections that have a stable, fixed bandwidth.

 The _sqm-autorate_ code is licensed under the [MPLv2](https://www.mozilla.org/en-US/MPL/2.0/)